-Dr. Divya Agarwal has successfully completed a voluntary, rigorous written and clinical examination process through The American Board of Orthodontics (ABO).
+Dr. Divya Agarwal has successfully completed a voluntary, rigorous written and clinical examination process through The American Board of Orthodontics.
 ABO certification is recognized throughout the world as representing the highest level of commitment to orthodontic patient care.

-Board certification requires hundreds of additional hours of preparation to test judgment, skill and all orthodontists must be licensed to practice, but ONLY 1 IN 3 ORTHODONTISTS ARE BOARD CERTIFIED.
-Knowledge to demonstrate the highest quality of work.
+Board certification requires hundreds of additional hours of preparation to test judgment and skill.
+All orthodontists must be licensed to practice, but ONLY 1 IN 3 ORTHODONTISTS IS BOARD CERTIFIED with the knowledge to demonstrate the highest quality of work.